richClubb/12Month12Projects/README.md

 A side part of the project might be to create a procedural PCB layout so that the design can be modified to fit a new enclosure.

 #### Notes
-TLC5971 is a 12 channel PWM led driver which might be useful in the design, they can be serially cascaded Bourns Incremental Encoder 16 ppr 120rpm Solid is a rotary encoder which just gives quadrature pulses out
+TLC5971 is a 12 channel PWM led driver which might be useful in the design, they can be serially cascaded.

+Bourns Incremental Encoder 16 ppr 120rpm Solid is a rotary encoder which just gives quadrature pulses out

 The interface would likely have 3 knobs, 1 for the brightness (potentiometer), 2 for the sub-mode selection, and a button for the mode selection.